Additional Materials:(2) 4 foot x 7/8 inch Wood Dowels, 3 foot x 12 inch Piece of Pine , (4) 1/2" x 2 1/2" Bolts and Wing Nuts, Screw Eyes, Drill

 A.C.
 Moore is proud to support Alex's Lemonade Stand Foundation.
 You can join the fight against childhood cancer by hosting your own lemonade sale in your community!
-Parents and kids can work together to make a decorated stand, sell refreshing drinks and donate the proceeds to Alex's charity!
-Visit alexslemonade.org for more information!
+Parents and kids can work together to make a decorated stand, sell refreshing drinks and donate the proceeds to ALSF.
+Visit alexslemonade.org for more information.

-1Paint Stand: We painted each crate White Adirondack and some of the slats Country Porch.
-But you can paint the crates in any combination of those two colors!
-Paint the pine piece (which will become the stand's counter) Ocean Blue.
+1Paint Stand: Paint crates as desired or as pictured!
+Paint the pine piece (which will become the stand's counter) blue.
 Note: each application of paint must be dry before starting another component of the stand that's dependent on it.

-4Create Banner: Download and print project template.
-Use decorative-edge scissors to cut 8 pennants from Lake Blue cardstock.
-Use straight-edge scissors to cut letters from Lemon Yellow cardstock.
+4Create Banner: Use decorative-edged scissors to cut 8 pennants from blue cardstock.
+Use straight-edge scissors to cut letters from yellow cardstock.
 Hot glue letters to pennants.
 Cut a 60 inch piece of jute.
-Use the 1/4 inch hole punch on each of the pennants, then string the jute through the holes you created in the pennants.
+Use a 1/4 inch hole punch on each of the pennants, then string the jute through the holes you created in the pennants.
 Add screw eyes to the top of each dowel.
 Tie the ends of the banner strand onto each screw eye.
-If desired, trim any excess jute.